Pawel-Swiercz02/Calculator/README.md

 - Add regex for numbers and convert to number after clicking operator / equal
 - Make text size adjust to fit the line of result displays - both top and bottom
 - Add a set number of numbers after . ex 3.3333333...
-- After u divide by zero, grey out all operator buttons (not numbers) so u need to choose a number or press C to operate again